Kubernetes Without the Headache: A Single-Node K3s Cluster on a Raspberry Pi

 On a second prepared Pi, run the agent installer pointed at the first node:

-The cgroup edit above is the headline trap; skip it and K3s simply will not start, with cryptic errors about memory cgroups.
-Beyond that, give the cluster a Pi with at least 2GB of RAM, ideally 4GB, since Kubernetes itself has overhead before your apps even arrive.
+Beyond the failures above, a handful of choices save future pain.
+Give the cluster a Pi with at least 2GB of RAM, ideally 4GB, since Kubernetes itself has overhead before your apps even arrive.
 Always use the 64-bit operating system, as some container images no longer publish 32-bit ARM builds.
 Run your workloads from a decent quality A2-rated memory card or, better still, boot from USB SSD, because cheap cards become a performance bottleneck and a reliability risk.
 And remember that ARM is not Intel: pull container images that publish arm64 variants, which most popular ones do these days.

 K3s turns Kubernetes from an intimidating data-centre beast into something you can install with one command and explore on a board that costs less than a nice dinner.
 You now have a real, conformant cluster, a deployed and exposed application, persistent storage, and a clear path to adding more nodes whenever curiosity strikes.
 The concepts you have practised here are the very same ones running behind the world’s largest services.
-Twelve watts, one memory card, and a genuine cloud-native playground.
-Break it, reflash it, and learn without fear.